Should You Have Sugar After a Workout?

-Sugar After a Workout: What You Need to Know
+Sugar After a Workout: Quick Summary

 I think sugar gets a bad rap.
 I mean ... is sugar really as bad for you as people say it is?
 Well ... not necessarily.

 It’s more important to think about what your body does with sugar than the sugar itself.
-Take post-workout for example.
+Take post-workout, for example.
 After exercise, your body can actually use sugar to benefit you in a way it wouldn't normally be able to.

 What Type of Sugar Are We Talking About?